-They should include latex gloves, tweezers, plenty of bandages, pain killers, anti-diarrheals, sutures, needles, antiseptics, and safety pins.
+They should include latex gloves, tweezers, plenty of bandages, painkillers, antidiarrheals, sutures, needles, antiseptics, and safety pins.

 Change of Clothes

-Most people pack too much clothes in their survival backpack.
-You do need clothes, but 1 change will be enough (plus a few changes of socks because wet socks are a disaster for your feet!).
+Most people pack too many clothes in their survival backpack.
+You need clothes, but one change will be enough (plus a few changes of socks because wet socks are a disaster for your feet!).

 For example, imagine you want to explore a cave to use as a possible shelter.
-Without a flashlight, you might not notice the gaping hole in the ground and fall to your death…
+Without a flashlight, you might not notice the gaping hole in the ground and fall to your death.

 If you want to survive in the long run, how do you propose building a shelter without a shovel (you’ll need to dig underground or at least dig drainage trenches around the shelter)?
 Or how about how you will dig a latrine or fire pit?

 If you have to survive in the long term, chances are you will not be in the wild.
 You will be in some populated place.
 That crowbar will come in handy to open up locked doors, where you can raid for supplies and get shelter.
 A crowbar also makes a pretty damn good weapon.

 You can also get cool mini EDC crowbars (Amazon link).
 This way, you’ll always be prepared!